 Individuals are encouraged to just accept and observe their thoughts, their physical sensations (perhaps caused by anxiety) and their emotions as they come and go in the mind.

-The technique emphasizes the importance of just observing these phenomenon in a detached way, stepping back from them, avoiding engaging with them or getting caught up in them.
+The technique emphasizes the importance of just observing these phenomena in a detached way, stepping back from them, avoiding engaging with them or getting caught up in them.
 A metaphor for this would be watching leaves on a stream float by.

 Mindfulness is also all about being intensely involved in the MOMENT (rather than thinking about the past or future).
 It is about accepting the moment as it is and being fully involved in it – for example, becoming aware of our breath going in and out, the feel of the temperature on our skin, the feel of the seat we are sitting in, the feel of the clothes against our skin, the colour of the walls – everything, in fact, which is currently impinging upon the senses.
 By existing in the moment, unconcerned by the past or present, we can just dispassionately, non-judgmentally ‘watch’ our concerns and worries as they pass through our mind.